Experiences & Case Studies - Safe and Sound Protocol

 Background & Complaint Presentation

-Eva (fictitious name) is a woman in her early thirties with a history of complex trauma and PTSD.
-She reported to SoundTherapy after extensive attempts at recovery through EMDR, cognitive behavioral therapy and other modalities.
-Eva described herself as someone who “spends most of the time in dorsal shutdown” - a state of deep withdrawal characteristic of the nervous system's response to insurmountable threat.
+Eva (not her real name) is a woman in her early thirties with a history of complex trauma and PTSD.
+She sought treatment at SoundTherapy after extensive attempts at recovery through EMDR, cognitive behavioral therapy, and other modalities.
+Eva described herself as someone who spends “most of the time in dorsal shutdown”—a state of deep withdrawal characteristic of the nervous system’s response to an insurmountable threat.

-• Chronic dissociation: “like a zombie,” detached from the body, fuzzy
+• Chronic dissociation: “like a zombie,” detached from the body, foggy

 • Frequent dorsal vagal shutdown: frozen state, very low energy